 As you age, your hair loses some of its natural elasticity.
 This can cause it to become brittle and coarse.
-Many years of styling and chemical exposure also changes its texture.
+Many years of styling and chemical exposure also change its texture.
 Dyes, bleaches, and heated styling appliances can take their toll, leaving you with tresses that are dry, brittle, and that easily break.

-Remedy this common sign of aging locks by using fewer chemicals and opting for products and treatments that are rich in protein.
+Solution: Remedy this common sign of aging locks by using fewer chemicals and opting for products and treatments that are rich in protein.
 You may also consider using vitamins to restore some of your hair’s strength.
 Do note that the effects of taking vitamins can take up to six months to show, so you’ll need to be patient with this approach!
 A healthy diet with plenty of protein will also help you maintain healthy, bouncy tresses.

 Hair can become dull over time due to the stress it experiences over time.
 Environmental factors such as product build-up, sun exposure, smoking, and hormone imbalances can all lead to losing that healthy shine.
 Further, older hair is often more coarse or gray, which doesn’t reflect light as well as younger, softer hair.

-To prevent dullness, use a good clarifying shampoo every couple of weeks.
+Solution: To prevent dullness, use a good clarifying shampoo every couple of weeks.
 This will remove any product build-up and allow nutrients to reach the follicle.
 Follow by applying a light, hydrating conditioner, and enrich your hair with nourishing oils that include vitamin E for clarity and shine.